FelipeLTrovo/int_to_roman/README.md

 ## 🐳 With Docker Development Environment

-Upon installing both docker and docker-compose, in the project root directory, execute:
+After installing both docker and docker-compose, in the project root directory, execute:

 ```sh
 docker-compose run web